Enterline & Partners Consulting | info@enterlinepartners.com

 The fees listed are minimum fees that could increase by regulation and annually for inflation.
 In most instances, the fees are not waivable.
 Fees will take effect immediately under the statute; however, there may be delays in collection as the government operationalizes payment.

-For Taiwan Nationals, the most impact will be seen in an increase to the ESTA Fee for the Visa Waiver Program.
+For Taiwan Nationals, the most impact will be seen in an increase to the ESTA Fee increase 2025 for the Visa Waiver Program.
 Applicants applying online for their ESTA approval will need to pay US$40 for their application.
-It is uncertain when this fee will go into effect.
+This change represents the ESTA fee 2025 increase compared to previous years.

 If you have questions about ESTA or U.S. visas and immigration, contact us at info@enterlinepartners.com.